marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Where Are The Jekyll Theme Marketplaces?

 Lastly, I don't see an obvious *market* or *store* for Jekyll themes.
-I (luckily) stumbled upon the two themes that I'm using now.
+I (luckily) stumbled upon the two themes (Barber & Minimal Mistakes) that I'm using now.

 #### CSS Sprites